kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 \nu=\frac{\eta}{\rho}
 $$

 The reason for introducing the kinematic viscosity is that many calculations will end up involving precisely this ratio.
 Based on the definition given above the units for kinematic viscosity in the SI system is $m^2/s$ and in the US system $\ft^2/s$.
-Kinematic viscosities are sometimes reports in an older unit called the centistoke whish is $1.0\times 10^{-6}\,\m^2/s=1~\mm^2/s.
+Kinematic viscosities are oftentimes reported in an older unit called the centistoke whish is $1.0\times 10^{-6}\,\m^2/s=1~\mm^2/s$.

-The dynamic viscosity characterizes how much pressure would be required to move a move a fluid inside it for a certain distance..
-The kinematic viscosity characterizes how long a fluid takes to drain or leak under its own weight.

 ### Non-Newtonian fluids

+The previous section described a fluid as Newtonian if there was a linear relationship between the applied stress and resulting strain.
+This is an idealization and while it serves as a reasonable description of many of the fluids we will encounter other fluids are not so simple.

 <div class="photo" style="width: 500px;">
   <img src="img\ShearStrainNonNewtonian.png" alt="Rheogram for Olive Oil">